Shaheem7/Internship_codes/Attack codes/Modbus_Readme.txt

 ## For offline execution ##
     python3 <script_name> --pcapfile <filename>

-make sure temporary pcap filename.pcapng should be present, if not then use
+make sure temporary pcap filename.pcapng should be present, if not then use command = >    touch temp.pcapng

-touch temp.pcapng
+NOTE : When choosing Query or Response type packet for modification, once verify the source and destination address